Ally Maki

-Ally Maki Matsumura (born December 29, 1986), known professionally as Ally Maki, is an American actress and model.
-She portrayed Jess Kato in the TBS comedy series Wrecked and the voice of Giggle McDimples in Toy Story 4.
+Ally Maki Matsumura (born December 29, 1986), known professionally as Ally Maki, is an American actress and former musician.
+She portrayed Jess Kato in the TBS comedy series Wrecked and was the voice of Giggle McDimples in Toy Story 4.

+Early life

+Maki was born and raised in Kirkland, Washington.
+She has two older brothers.

+Maki is a fourth-generation Japanese American, or Yonsei.
+Her grandmother was held in the Japanese internment camp at Heart Mountain Relocation Center, Wyoming during World War II.
+Her grandfather was a part of the 442nd Infantry Regiment, a unit consisting of primarily Japanese American soldiers.
+One of her great-grandparents was a sharecropper in Mountain View, California.

 Career

 Maki was scouted at 14 by a talent agent in Seattle.
 In 2001, she moved to a communal home for artists in Santa Clarita, California.
 From there, she was recruited by Columbia Records to form the girl band The Valli Girls, for whom she played the keytar.
 As part of her training, she took DJ lessons at Freakbeat Records.

-Maki is known for appearing in the television film iCarly: iGo to Japan (2008), as well as her many cameo appearances in films and television series, such as Step Up 3D (2010).
+Maki performed in the television film iCarly: iGo to Japan (2008) as well as many cameo appearances in films and television series such as Step Up 3D (2010) and The Big Bang Theory (2010).
 She had supporting roles in the comedy-drama films The Family Tree (2011) and Geography Club (2013).

 From 2009 to 2010, Maki had a recurring role as Dawn in the comedy-drama series 10 Things I Hate About You.
-Maki made a guest appearance in a S4 episode of Bones as Dr. Tanaka, a forensic specialist from Japan.
-She was in the final considerations to play the role of Alice in the 2012 drama film The Perks of Being a Wallflower, which eventually went to Erin Wilhelmi.
+She made a guest appearance in a season 4 episode of the TV series Bones as Dr. Tanaka, a forensic specialist from Japan.
+Maki was in the final considerations to play the role of Alice in the 2012 drama film The Perks of Being a Wallflower, which eventually went to Erin Wilhelmi.

-Between 2016 and 2018, she has starred as Jess Kato in the TBS comedy series Wrecked.
+Between 2016 and 2018, she starred as Jess Kato in the TBS comedy series Wrecked.
 From 2018 to 2019, she had a recurring supporting role in Marvel's Cloak & Dagger on Freeform.

-She founded the "Asian American Girl Club" fashion brand in 2018.
+In 2018, Maki founded the Asian American Girl Club, a lifestyle and apparel brand.

 Personal life

-Maki was born and raised in Kirkland, Washington.

-Maki is a fourth generation Japanese American, or Yonsei.
-Her grandmother, Miyo, was held in the Japanese internment camp at Heart Mountain Relocation Center, WY during World War II.
-Her grandfather was a part of the 442nd infantry regiment, a unit consisting of primarily Japanese American soldiers.
-She is the great-granddaughter of a sharecropper in Mountain View, California.
-She has two older brothers.

-"Maki" is her middle name and the first name of her great-grandmother.
+In April 2024, Maki revealed she is pregnant, expecting her first child with fiancé Travis Atreo.
+On August 1, 2024, she gave birth to a daughter.